 In September 2021, we received a Statutory Notice of Deficiency (2007 to 2012 Notice) from the United States Internal Revenue Service (IRS) for fiscal 2007 through fiscal 2012.
 The disputed amounts largely relate to transfer pricing matters.
+In

-In December 2021, we filed a petition in the U.S. Tax Court challenging the 2007 to 2012 Notice.
+December 2021, we filed a petition in the U.S. Tax Court challenging the 2007 to 2012 Notice.
 In September 2023, we received a Revenue Agent Report (RAR) from the IRS for fiscal 2013 and fiscal 2016.
 In October 2023, we received a Statutory Notice of Deficiency (2014 to 2015 Notice) from the IRS for fiscal 2014 and fiscal 2015.
 The disputed amounts for fiscal 2013 to fiscal 2016 largely relate to transfer pricing matters.
 In December 2023, we filed a petition in the U.S. Tax Court challenging the 2014 to 2015 Notice.

 In May 2023, we received a proposed income adjustment from the Malaysian Inland Revenue Board (IRB) for fiscal 2020.
 In December 2023, we received a Notice of Assessment from the IRB asserting the same proposed income adjustment.
+In March 2025, we entered into a Consent Judgment before the High Court, agreeing that the dispute will be heard before the Special Commissioners of Income Tax (SCIT).
+It was also agreed that the payment on the taxes assessed is stayed and the IRB will pause all enforcement and proceedings against the collection of the taxes assessed until the appeal before the SCIT is concluded.
 If the adjustment is upheld by the highest court that has jurisdiction over this matter in Malaysia, it could result in income taxes and penalties up to \$410.0 million.
 The disputed amounts largely relate to the characterization of certain assets.
-Depending on the outcome of the IRB audit, we may need to adjudicate this matter in Malaysia, and if we do, we may be required to pay the assessment and then, upon a series of favorable court rulings, request a refund of the amount.
-The timing of adjudicating this matter is uncertain but could commence in the next 12 months.
+The timing of adjudicating this matter is uncertain but could occur in the next 12 months.